zerynth/docs/docs/demos/4zerobox/Firmware_over_the_air_Updates_for_4ZeroBox_over_WiFi.md

 ZDM can be easily accessed via the Web App at https://zdm.zerynth.com or, for more advanced usages, via the ZDM Command Line Interface integrated in the Zerynth SDK (download from https://www.zerynth.com/zsdk/).

 You can also follow the tutorial on the ZDM [Web Interface](/latest/deploy/web_interface/) for finding your way around.

-The code is available in our [GitHub](https://github.com/zerynth/demos-4zerobox/tree/main/connecting-4zerobox-to-zdm-over-wifi) repository.
+Both codes used for this tutorial are available at our [GitHub repository](https://github.com/zerynth/demos-4zerobox).